Mysticism vs. Ignorance of Hard-Core Realism

-Their materialistic determinism and reductionism displays this somewhat pathetic inclination to label everything that appears outside their paradigm-box as "mysticism"---while they don't seem to even know what the word means.
-Even its superficial resemblance to its root-word "mystery" should point to them at something "not known or understood".
+Their materialistic determinism and reductionism display this somewhat pathetic inclination to label everything that appears outside their paradigm-box as "mysticism"---while they don't seem to even know what the word means.
+Namely, even its superficial resemblance to its root-word "mystery" should point to them at something "not known or understood".

 It's truly pitiable that such hard-core "realists" base their realism on their limited perception---while they don't realize how their innate and acquired programs in brain's computer are giving all suchness to that perception.

 Indeed, most of those Newtonian realists have no clue that those programs are co-creating with collective consciousness merely a version of a virtual reality that has very little to do with the factual state of everything at play.
 For, as the modern physicists contend: "There is much more happening than meets the eye of an observer."

 The great majority of armchair philosophers might as well stick to their six pack of beer, maybe a joint, their football cheering, and a juicy hamburger---while leaving deeper thinking to those who are more equipped for that diving.

 If anything, they should stay clear of those concepts that are too much for them to grasp, because it might ask them to empty much more from their minds to make room for the new--- than they are willing to sacrifice.